 I am a Postdoctoral Fellow at the Cornell Population Center.
 I received my Ph.D. in Sociology at Harvard University.
 My research examines inequality and opportunity in the United States, with an emphasis on the policies that seek to impact social mobility.
 More specifically, my work focuses on the predictors of sub-national variation in intergenerational economic mobility, including health, race, and education.

-My research is has been published in Demography, the Journal of Health and Social Behavior, and the Annual Review of Sociology.
+My research has been published in Demography, the Journal of Health and Social Behavior, and the Annual Review of Sociology.
+I have also been published in popular outlets, such as The Hill, the Scientific American, and NBC: THINK.
 My work has been funded by the Doris Duke Fellowship at the University of Chicago, the Women in Public Policy Fellowship at the Harvard Kennedy School, and the Presidential Public Service fellowship at Harvard University.

 I have served as a Economic Policy Fellow in the Office of Senator Cory Booker, the Kentucky Highlands Investment Corporation and the Office of the Assistant Secretary for Planning and Evaluation at the Department of Health and Human Services.
 I previously interned with the White House Domestic Policy Council in the Office of Urban Affairs and Economic Mobility.

 I hold a A.B. in Government from Cornell University and an Ed.M. in International Education Policy from the Harvard Graduate School of Education.